FAQs

 Q: Why use our Services?

-A home inspection is an excellent tool for you, the home buyer, to help determine not only the condition of the home, but to also help foresee any immediate unnecessary additional cost that may go unnoticed without the help of a home inspection.
+A: A home inspection is an excellent tool for you, the home buyer, to help determine not only the condition of the home, but to also help foresee any immediate unnecessary additional cost that may go unnoticed without the help of a home inspection.
 Home inspections are not a prediction of future performance, but can pinpoint existing problem areas.

 Q: Do I need an Engineer or a Home Inspector?